Politics during the Ancien Régime and the Enlightenment

 The radicals, it is necessary to go further, for the people.
-The subject must become a citizen.
+The exam question must become a citizen.
 It is the case of Paine in England.
 They are in the minority.

 Social thought, politics is only one element of the collective organization.
-The economic and the social are the most important.
+The economy and the social are the most important.
 All human activities are linked.
 Let us reflect on the notion of possession.
-Rousseau thinks about it in a social contract.
+Jean-Jacques Rousseau thinks about it in a social contract.

 C. Consequences and effects of the Enlightenment

 —The beginning of the economic revolution that started in agriculture (development of seeds, improvement of tools, development of agronomy, end of fallow land).
 The fields will be enclosed to delimit the property (beginning of the land rent).
 This came from Great Britain: enclosure.
 Then, since capital was needed, it was economic development.
 The arrival of banks to finance agriculture and transport production.
 The merchant bourgeoisie will therefore have its role to play as well.